 Dame Barbara Hepworth was without doubt Britain's first greatest sculptress.
 She was a pioneer of her time and the first woman sculptor to achieve international prominence.

-Her slender hands carving iconic pieces that grace the landscapes of Britain, America, Japan, Europe, New Zealand and Australia.
+Her slender hands carved iconic pieces that grace the landscapes of Britain, America, Japan, Europe, New Zealand and Australia.

-She grew up in Yorkshire, and was inspired at a young age by Egyptian sculpture, from then on sculpture became a large part of her life.
+Hepworth grew up in Yorkshire but was inspired at a young age by Egyptian sculpture.
+From then on sculpture became a large part of her life.
 She won scholarships, first to Leeds and later to the Royal College of Art.
 On a further scholarship she was later to travel to Italy.

 It wasn't until the late sixties (although screen print 'Abstract Composition' was published in 1955, edition size unknown) that we were made aware of Barbara Hepworth's skills as a printmaker.